 Click here to learn more.

-In accordance with the provision of Bylaw 303, IEEE Signal Processing Society Past President Ali H. Sayed in his capacity as Chair of the Society’s Nominations and Appointments Committee invites nominations for the IEEE Signal Processing Society Officer positions of Vice President-Conferences for the term 1 January 2021 to 31 December 2023 and the position of Vice President-Publications for the term 1 January 2021 to 31 December 2023.
+In accordance with the provision of Bylaw 303, IEEE Signal Processing Society Past President Ali H. Sayed in his capacity as Chair of the Society’s Nominations and Appointments Committee invites nominations for the IEEE Signal Processing Society Officer positions of President-Elect for the term 1 January 2022 to 31 December 2023 and the position of Vice President-Technical Directions for the term 1 January 2022 to 31 December 2024.

-All nominations for the Vice President-Conferences and Vice President-Publications positions must be submitted through the online nomination system
+All nominations for the President-Elect and Vice President-Technical Directions positions must be submitted through the online nomination system